 Our homemade sauces for chicken help give your favourite mid-week chicken recipe a new lease of life.
 From a creamy cheese and mustard to smoked paprika, we’ve got lots of mouth-watering chicken sauce recipes that are very easy to rustle up yourself at home.

 While it’s one of our favourite meats, chicken can sometimes be a little boring if served on its own.
 It can become dry and flavourless and that’s where our homemade chicken sauces can become your new best friend.

-It can be rather tempting to just pop to the shop and buy a ready made jar of sauce, but we think it’s much better to make your sauces from scratch – you know exactly what’s going in them and they’re so much tastier too.
-Our chicken sauce recipes are often much cheaper than shop-bought ones too as you’ve probably got most of the ingredients in your cupboards or fridge!
+It can be rather tempting to just pop to the shop and buy a ready made jar of sauce for chicken, but we think it’s much better to make your sauces from scratch.
+This way, you know exactly what’s going in them and they’re so much tastier too.
+Our chicken sauce recipes are often much cheaper than shop-bought sauces too as you’ve probably got most of the ingredients in your cupboards or fridge!

 Scroll through to see all of our homemade chicken sauce recipes…